usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
+- _Super Tecmo Bo_, by Boldy James, The Alchemist
+- _Let Me Out_, by Fatboi Sharif, Driveby
+- _Excelsior_, by Benny The Butcher
 - _Like A Ribbon_, by John Glacier
-- _Excelsior_, by Benny The Butcher

 </details>